Photos by Simon Scott Photography and Kathryn Burnham

 Fly to Dar es Salaam and spend the night at a seaside hotel.
 Visit the Canadian Embassy to hear about Canada’s development cooperation program in Tanzania and visit the national farmers’ organization MVIWATA.
 Enjoy a guided tour of the city and a meal at the famed Badminton Institute, known for its delicious Indian cuisine.
 Then travel to Morogoro, where we will see the impact of a project that supports small-scale soybean farming.
 Afterwards, we will travel to Mikumi National Park, passing sisal plantations and the beautiful Uluguru Mountains that soar above the plains and town of Morogoro.
 Enjoy a game viewing drive in Mikumi National Park, Tanzania’s fourth-largest national park.

 If a grassroots trip to Africa is something you’ve been wanting to do for a long time and you want to see for yourself how powerful radio can be, join us!
+Get in touch for more information or check out the trip package.

 Space in our learning tour is limited.
 If you are interested in participating or want more information, let us know as soon as possible.